Swarm-Squad/Swarm-Squad/README.md

    # Copy the example environment file
    cp .env.example .env
    ```
-   - You can get a `MAPBOX_ACCESS_TOKEN` by signing up at https://www.account.mapbox.com/
+   - You can get a `MAPBOX_ACCESS_TOKEN` by signing up at https://www.mapbox.com/
    - Update the `OLLAMA_API_URL` if your Ollama instance is running on a different address
+   - Update the `DATABASE_PATH` if you want to use a custom database file

 7. **Install ruff and pre-commit:**
    ```bash